shahbazahmed1269/shahbazahmed1269.github.io/_posts/2017-05-26-getting-started-with-android-architecture-components.md

 3. **LiveData** - It is an observable data holder, it notifies the observers in case of data changes.
 It is also lifecycle aware component i.e. it is respects the lifecycle state of the `LifecycleOwner` (Activities or Fragments).
 This helps preventing memory leaks and other issues.

 4. **ViewModel**- Objects that provide data for the UI components.
-It does not have the references to the view and are unaffected by the lifecycle of LifecycleOwner.
+They does not have the references to the view and are unaffected by the lifecycle of LifecycleOwner.

 5. **Room** - SQLite based object mapping library.
 Room abstracts the underlying layer of implementation details like creating and managing database and tables.
 Room uses annotations to generate code at compile time.
 Furthermore Room also supports LiveData and Rx Java 2 Flowables